liubin06/BCL/image/README.md

 `--estimator`: specifies the comparative learning methods: SimCLR, DCL, HCL, BCL.

+`--alpha_setting`: configuring an adaptive alpha method if using BCL estimator.

 ## Usage
 For instance, run the following command to train an embedding on CIFAR10.
 ```